bird-house/pyramid-phoenix/docs/source/devguide/malleefowl.rst

 Creating a Source WPS Process
 -----------------------------

-The Wizard component of Phoenix (ClimDaPs wedb-interface) generates a workflow script with an Source process and an Worker process.
+The Wizard component of Phoenix (Birdhouse web-interface) generates a workflow script with an Source process and an Worker process.
 The Source process provides data files (for example netcdf files from ESGF).
 The Worker process works on these data files (one or more) and